 Add SCA scanning.

-Plus, Use Snyk or OWASP Dependency-Check to scan your packages.
+Plus, Use Snyk or OWASP dep-Check to scan your packages.
 This catches flaws in libraries you didn’t even write.
 In practice, this step alone blocks a large chunk of real-world attacks.

 4